How much is live chat growing in use? Why is it growing? What challenges to do

 booking a complex multi-city set of flights, or an explanation of smart

-metering billing policies for phone conversations.
-These questions often
+metering billing policies for phone conversations

 take longer to resolve and are opportunities to build positive customer